visualopsholdings/tinylogo/README.md

 can see some cool code that takes this LOGO program:

 ```
-TO FLASH
+to FLASH
   ON WAIT 100 OFF WAIT 1000
-END
+end
-TO GO
+to GO
   FOREVER FLASH
-END
+end
-TO STOP
+to STOP
   OFF
-END
+end
 ```

 And then when you get an I2C string or serial command that says "GO;" (or "GOT\n" it will flash the LEDs on and off.